cncf/tag-network/README.md

 - CNCF App Delivery TAG - will be focussed on the development, deployment, operation and testing of cloud-native applications.
 We collaborate with this TAG where this pertains to Networking and Traffic, particularly around application deployment, debugging, and monitoring.
 - CNCF Storage TAG - primarily with respect to service discovery as cloud native name services as related etcd.
 - [Service Mesh Performance](https://smp-spec.io) - this project defines an industry standard definition for capturing service mesh performance profiles and a standard set of measures and metrics that represent those profiles with the goal of developing an open source standard index to understand these.
-- Service Mesh Interface (SMI) - is a standard interface for service meshes on Kubernetes.
 - Multi-Vendor Service Mesh Interoperation - specifies a set of API standards for enabling service mesh federation.

 # Responsibilities and Deliverables